tranquilit/WAPT-Documentation/source/wapt-replication/wapt-replicate-to-multiple-repositories/index.rst

   * the WAPT clients connect in priority with the repository that is the closest to them, the local repository;

 .. hint::

-  The former method used to sync repositories was Syncthing.
+  The former method used to sync repositories was Syncthing and that method is available both for the Community and the Enterprise versions of WAPT.

-  You can find the old documentation here : :ref:`syncthing_usage`
+  You can find the old documentation here : :ref:`syncthing_usage`.

+  **The method explained below is for the Enterprise version only**.

 WAPT Agent replication role
 ---------------------------

+.. versionadded:: WAPT 1.8 Enterprise

-Starting with WAPT 1.8, repository replication can be enabled using WAPT agent installed on an existing machine, a dedicated appliance or Virtual Machine.
+Starting with WAPT 1.8, repository replication can be enabled using a WAPT agent installed on an existing machine, a dedicated appliance or Virtual Machine.

-The replication role is deployed through a WAPT package that enables Nginx web server and configures scheduling, packages types, packages sync, and much more.
+The replication role is deployed through a WAPT package that enables the :program:`Nginx web server` and configures scheduling, packages types, packages sync, and much more.

-Coming with that feature, repository rules allows agent to dynamically select the best WAPT repository from a list of rules stored on the server.
+This feature allows WAPT agents to find dynamically their closest available WAPT repository from a list of rules stored on the WAPT server.

 Replication behavior
 ++++++++++++++++++++

-Repository replication in WAPT is now handled by WAPT Agent natively (Enterprise versions only)
+Repository replication in WAPT is now handled by WAPT agents natively (**Enterprise versions only**).

-It's based on a ``sync.json`` file which indexes every files present in these folders :
+It is based on a :file:`sync.json` file which indexes every files present in these folders:

-* wapt
+* wapt;

-* waptwua
+* waptwua;

-* wapt-host
+* wapt-host;

-Enabling replication has the following effects :
+Enabling replication has the following effects:

-* Once ``enable_remote_repo`` is enabled on an agent, it will sync packages locally inside the ``local_repo_path`` folder.
+* once ``enable_remote_repo`` is enabled on a WAPT agent, it will sync packages locally inside the :file:`local_repo_path` folder;

-* It adds that agent in the :guilabel:`Repositories` tab as a Remote repository, enabling new actions such as :guilabel:`Force Sync` or :guilabel:`Check files`.
+* it adds the WAPT agent in the :guilabel:`Repositories` tab as a Remote repository, enabling new actions such as :guilabel:`Force Sync` or :guilabel:`Check files`;

-* By default, only wapt folder is synced, you can select which folder to sync by adding up elements in ``remote_repo_dirs`` parameters.
+* by default, only the :file:`wapt` folder is synchronized, you can select which folder to sync by adding up elements in ``remote_repo_dirs`` parameters;

-* Synchronization period can be configured with ``local_repo_time_for_sync_start`` and ``local_repo_time_for_sync_stop`` parameters
+* synchronization period can be configured with ``local_repo_time_for_sync_start`` and ``local_repo_time_for_sync_stop`` parameters;

-* Bandwidth allocated to sync is configured with ``local_repo_limit_bandwidth``
+* bandwidth allocated to sync can be configured with ``local_repo_limit_bandwidth``;

-Every parameters of WAPT repository sync must be set in ``[repo-sync]`` section of :file:`wapt-get.ini`
+Every parameters of WAPT repository sync must be set in the ``[repo-sync]`` section of the WAPT agent's :file:`wapt-get.ini` configuration file.

 .. figure:: replication_behavior.png
     :align: center